Conny Waters - AncientPages.com - Have you indulge in gossiping and talking badly behind peoples' back?

 Herostratic Fame Relates To Herostratus Who Burned The Beautiful Temple Of Artemis To Become Famous

 More Fascinating Ancient History Facts

-Reinforcing cultural norms and expectations was certainly important enough to Europeans to develop such interesting and unusual methods.
+Reinforcing cultural norms and expectations were certainly important enough for Europeans to develop such interesting and unusual methods.

 However, to what extent these controversial methods were successful - that we cannot tell you.